 Cutting-edge fire management practices strengthen bushfire resilience

-With the risks rising, the Queensland Parks and Wildlife Service (QPWS) recognised the urgent need for innovative strategies to safeguard these lands and their surrounding communities.
+With risks rising, Queensland Parks and Wildlife Service (QPWS) recognised the urgent need for innovative strategies to safeguard these lands and their surrounding communities.

-Launched under the Better Queensland Parks initiative, the Fire Management Uplift Program reimagined how fire is managed by integrating traditional knowledge, community collaboration, and cutting-edge practices.
+Launched under the Better Queensland Parks initiative, the Fire Management Uplift Program reimagined how fire is managed by integrating traditional knowledge, community collaboration, and modern practices.

 Key to the program’s implementation is strong partnerships with First Nations peoples.